 What happens during an esophageal manometry?

-A topical anesthetic (medicine to relieve pain) may be applied to your nose to make the passage of the tube more comfortable.
-A small flexible tube is passed through the nose, esophagus and stomach.
-The tube does not interfere with your breathing.
-You’re sitting while the tube is inserted.
+A topical anesthetic (medicine to relieve pain) may be applied to your nose to make the tube passage more comfortable.
+A small flexible tube is passed through the nose, esophagus, and stomach.
+The line does not interfere with your breathing.
+You’re sitting while the TV is inserted.

 The tube is connected to a machine that records the contractions of the esophageal muscles in a graph.

-You may feel some discomfort as the tube is placed, but it takes only about a minute to place the tube.
+As the tube is placed, you may feel some discomfort, but it takes only about a minute to put the box.

 Most patients adjust quickly to the presence of the tube.
-Vomiting and coughing are possible when the tube is placed, but they are rare.
-After inserting the tube, you are asked to lie on your left side.
+Vomiting and coughing are possible when the line is placed but rare.
+After inserting the box, you are asked to lie on your left side.
 A small sensor registers every time you swallow.

-During the test, you will be asked to swallow water at certain times.
+You will be asked to swallow water at certain times during the test.
 The tube is removed slowly.

-The gastroenterologist (a doctor who specializes in the conditions of the gastrointestinal tract) will interpret the esophageal contractions that were recorded during the test.
+The gastroenterologist (a doctor specializing in gastrointestinal tract conditions) will interpret the esophageal contractions recorded during the test.
 The test lasts 30 to 40 minutes.